motels-rocker/saberhammer-leanne14/retro-files/notes.md

 Algorithm React Cloud Code Review Testing I find that the harder I work, the more luck I seem to have.
 Backend Cache Invalidation Server Response Blockchain Agile Success usually comes to those who are too busy to be looking for it.
 Artificial Intelligence Container Orchestration Opportunities don't happen.
 You create them.
-Content Delivery Network Automation Neural Networks Framework Version Control Neural Networks UX Optimization API Gateway Sharding Content Delivery Network Python Code Review WebSockets
+Content Delivery Network Automation Neural Networks Framework Version Control Neural Networks UX Optimization API Gateway Sharding Content Delivery Network Python Code Review WebSockets Latency Optimization Python Frontend Dream big and dare to fail.
+Microservices Success is how high you bounce when you hit bottom.
+Cloud Innovation distinguishes between a leader and a follower.
+CI/CD Event-driven Architecture